 Walking Through History On The Walls Of Londonderry

-I always like walled cities.
-There’s something about walking right round a town, peering over the walls into little back streets, that gives me a sense of connection with all the people that have gone that way before.
+There’s something about walking right round a town, peering over the walls into little back streets, that gives a sense of connection with all the people that have gone that way before.
 Sentries keeping a lookout for unwanted visitors, soldiers firing at advancing armies, and generations of ordinary citizens going about their everyday business.

-This is the 400th anniversary of Londonderry’s walls, and their are reminders of the city’s history wherever you walk.
+The building of the Londonderry Walls began in 1613, and there are reminders of the city’s history wherever you walk.
 Pass by the four original gates (and the three that were added later) and look out for the collection of cannons.
 You can imagine what it must have been like to live here when the city was beseiged during the 17th century, as the Jacobite troops hammered on the gates and tried to break in.

 Then there is St Colomb’s Cathedral, the first cathedral to be built in Ireland after the Reformation.
 This is the oldest building in the city, and in good condition despite the fact that lead was removed from the roof to make bullets during the conflict with King James II.

 The “London” was added to Derry’s name in 1613 but both names remain in common use.
-The town is known as Derry/Londonderry in official documents (so that it is also sometimes known as ‘Stroke City’).
-But in 2013 it became the UK Capital of Culture, leading to yet another name – Legenderry.
+The town is known as Derry/Londonderry in official documents (so that it is also sometimes known as “Stroke City”).
+But in 2013 it became the UK City of Culture, leading to yet another name – Legenderry.